scaljeri/javascript-dependency-injection-deprecated/README.md

 ### The Basics

-**DI** is an extremely versatile library; it provides many ways to implement dependency injection.
+**DI-XXL** is an extremely versatile library; it provides many ways to implement dependency injection.
+Choose whatever fits your needs best.

 #### Example 1